 • Make the decision to quit • Pick a Quit Day - like the Great American Smokeout on Nov.
 21. • Plan to deal with withdrawal • Stay tobacco-free (maintenance techniques)

-Page 2 of 2 - Talk with your doctor about whether you want to try nicotine replacement, or prescription medication that may be used in conjunction with nicotine replacement.
+Talk with your doctor about whether you want to try nicotine replacement, or prescription medication that may be used in conjunction with nicotine replacement.
 I, and most health care professionals, do not recommend using electronic cigarettes for this purpose.

 Research shows that smokers are most successful in kicking the habit when they have support, such as: